danielgcf/editorconfig-eclipse/README.md

 # editorconfig-eclipse

+#Import in dropins

+Go to the release tab and get the .jar file.

+Copy it on the eclipse/dropins folder

 #Download the repository, and import it as MAVEN project:

 Open eclipse and choose the workspace repository (it is the folder where goes the .editorconfig